HydroCFD/HydroCFD/README.md

 # Hi, I'm Danial Goodarzi

-I am a researcher specializing in **fluid mechanics, environmental hydraulics, and computational modeling**, with strong expertise in both experimental and numerical approaches.
-My PhD research focuses on **thermal and saline buoyant jets**, exploring the interaction of environmental discharges with ambient waters using **high-fidelity CFD simulations** and **PIV/LIF experiments**.
+I am a researcher specializing in **fluid mechanics, environmental hydraulics, and computational modeling**, with expertise in both experimental and numerical approaches.
+My PhD research focuses on **thermal and saline buoyant jets**, exploring the interaction of environmental discharges with ambient.

-I bring together advanced techniques like:
+My research methodology draws upon the following tools and techniques:

 - **Direct Numerical Simulation (DNS)** and **Large Eddy Simulation (LES)**
 - **Laser-Induced Fluorescence (LIF)** and **Particle Image Velocimetry (PIV)**